nina-grant/nina-grant/README.md

 🌍 I care deeply about using science to support smart, equitable climate decisions—and making complex ideas accessible to the public.

 🛰️ My research involves:
-- Downscaling GCM output with machine learning 📉
+- Downscaling global climate model output with machine learning 📉
 - Exploring the risks of solar geoengineering aka climate intervention ☀️🛑
 - Developing tools for better data analysis & visualization in climate science 🔬📊